50 best camera accessories in 2025: essential photography gadgets and add-ons

 Tight squeeze in the kit bag

-A sling, shoulder and neck strap in one, the Slide exudes quality with a seatbelt-style strap and premium fittings, which include clever quick-release buttons to detach the strap.
-The Peak Design is neither small to pack away nor cheap to buy, but he materials, attachments and adjustments are brilliantly designed.
+A sling, shoulder, and neck strap in one, the Slide exudes quality with a seatbelt-style strap and premium fittings, including clever quick-release buttons to detach the strap.
+The Peak Design is neither small to pack away nor cheap to buy, but the materials, attachments, and adjustments are brilliantly designed.

 Read more: Best camera straps